rombrew/phobia/doc/GettingStarted.md

    numerical model.
 But keep in mind that only abstract control code from `src/phobia/...` directory is covered by these tests.

-2. Phobia graphical frontend application (`phobia/...`).
+2. Phobia Graphical User Interface (`pgui/...`).
 It is a user tool to configure and diagnose PMC in visual way.
 This frontend communicates with PMC using the CLI via serial port or USB.

 3. Firmware code for onboard MCU (`src/...`).
 All of control algorithms are implemented here.

 The firmware can be compiled with appropriate [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/) toolchain.
-For example, let us build the firmware for the `REV5A` hardware.
+For example, let us build the firmware for the `REV5` hardware.

 	$ git clone https://github.com/rombrew/phobia.git phobia
 	$ cd phobia/src
-	$ make HWREV=REV5A
+	$ make HWREV=PHOBIA_rev5

 So using the above commands we have built the firmware.
 Next there are a few ways to load the firmware into the MCU: